Until the 22nd August, our restaurant is open on Thursdays, Fridays and Saturdays only.

 The Inn offers an ideal base for exploring Argyll, which has something for everyone — historic monuments, scenic walks, cycling, championship golf courses, sailing, excursions to the Islands, abundant wildlife, bird and otter watching, deserted beaches and spectacular sunsets.

-For over 15 years, the Kilberry Inn has held a Bib Gourmand awarded by Michelin for great food at a reasonable price — one of only a handful of establishments to be recognised in Scotland.
-It has also won a ‘César’ from the Good Hotel Guide (called the “Oscar of the hotel industry” by The Sunday Times) and we are proud to be included in The Good Food Guide and Pete Irvine’s ‘Scotland the Best’.
+For over 15 years, the Kilberry Inn has held a Bib Gourmand awarded by the Michelin Guide — one of only a handful of establishments to be recognised in Scotland.
+It has also won a ‘César’ from the Good Hotel Guide (called the “Oscar of the hotel industry” by The Sunday Times) and is included in The Good Food Guide and Pete Irvine’s ‘Scotland the Best’.
 The Inn was named the “Best Scottish restaurant with rooms” by The Times in 2009 and one of its “Best 30 Scottish hideaways” in 2020.
 It has also been featured in The Glasgow Herald, The Guardian, The Daily Telegraph, The Sunday Times, Scottish Field, Harper’s Bazaar, Condé Nast Traveller, among others.

-Over the years, the Inn has hosted famous opera singers, acclaimed authors, sporting legends, political pundits and has had journalists in multiple continents waxing lyrical.
+Over the years, the Inn has hosted famous actors, celebrated musicians, acclaimed authors, sporting legends, political pundits and has had journalists in multiple continents waxing lyrical.
 There are unconfirmed reports that the late Queen dined here during her 80th birthday cruise.
 Every guest, however, can expect to receive a royal Kilberry welcome.

 FEATURED IN